Start9Labs/specter-desktop-wrapper/instructions.md

-# Connecting to the bitcoin network
+# Connecting to the Bitcoin Network

 Specter can be configured to connect to the bitcoin network via Bitcoin Core - this is the default option and is the least demanding on your server.
 However it will be very slow to rescan after adding a new wallet.
 Electrs can be used instead which will be far faster, but is not advisible if you are running less powerful hardware.